-Having giveaways on your booth is a great strategy to increase booth traffic and help prospects remember your brand in a positive way.
+Having giveaways on your booth is a great strategy to increase exhibition traffic and help prospects remember your brand in a positive way.
 A relevant and memorable promotional product can significantly improve your business’ exhibiting success.
 However, the key is coming up with a cool idea that will attract people’s attention enough for them to stop and have a chat.

 When selecting the giveaway item, the first thing you have to do is to understand your target audience and what would be useful or interest them.
 Ideally you can then link that item of interest with your brand image, product or key message for the show.
 The giveaway is a reflection of your brand, so make sure you go with the best quality your budget allows.
 Always consider the item from the booth visitor’s perspective – what value does it offer them?